jmanalus/hackjam3-dropedit/README.md

     client = get_client(access_token) #get_client, the function from the Dropbox example code context = client.metadata('.') #client.metadata is the Dropbox library call to get the list of files in the directory.
 You should look at the documentation of the Dropbox Python library to confirm this.

 For now, just have this webpage return `str(context)` and confirm that you're getting the data correctly.
-If you are, congradulations.
+If you are, congratulations.
 Get another big pat on the back, and keep going!

 You need to present this data in a more readable fashion - this is where the templates come in.
 Make a template `viewfiles.mustache`.
 It should have a mustache section (remember, in mustache, a section is a group that gets repeated or otherwise treated in a special way.) that will display something for every file within a directory.
 My version displays the name and the date modified, and wraps it within a HTML table.
 You should look at the keys of the context dictionary to figure out the names of variables you can use in your template.